1. Resources

 Triangulation Fraud

-True to its name, triangulation fraud involves three elements.
-First, a cardholder makes a purchase from an online source; a fake store or an auction site, for example.
-In most cases, the price is considerably lower than retail.
-The second step involves the fraudster, who takes the cardholder’s payment, as well as any personal data the customer supplied.
+Here, a cardholder makes a purchase from an online source.
+The second step involves the fraudster, who takes the cardholder’s payment and any personal data the customer supplied.
 Using a different, stolen card, the thief then buys the item from another site (at full price), has it shipped to the customer, and pockets the cardholder’s money.

 Product replacement fraud typically requires the help of an “inside man.”
-The customer orders an item, but the box is opened at the fulfillment stage.
-The ordered product is removed and replaced with a less valuable product (or nothing).
-A variation of this is fake return fraud, where the criminal orders an expensive item, then requests a refund.
-The item returned, however, is something of considerably less value.
+The customer orders an item, but the product is removed and replaced with a less valuable product.
+A variation of this is fake return fraud, where the criminal orders an expensive item and then requests a refund, but the item returned is something of lower value.

 Push Payment Fraud